warthog618/gpiosim-rs/README.md

 let level = c.get_level(3)?;
 ```

-Use a simpleton to create a single chip simulator with 12 lines, for where multiple chips or
+Use a **Simpleton** to create a single chip simulator with 12 lines, for where multiple chips or
 named lines are not required:

 ```rust